Mexican president revels in new airport; questions remain

 The terminal was built by the army, on an army airbase, and named after an army general.

-But the new terminal will handle only about 10 departures and arrivals per day, in part because it is so far from the city and rail links and expressways have yet to be completed.
+But the new terminal will handle only about 16 flights per day, in part because it is so far from the city and rail links and expressways have yet to be completed.
+On Monday only about 2,000 passengers used the new terminal, a far cry from the 2.4 million the government hopes to attract by the end of the year.

 Only one “international” flight will use the airport, a flight to Caracas, Venezuela, operated by a Venezuelan carrier that is under U.S. sanctions.

+López Obrador conceded that new terminal is more popular among cargo flights than passenger jets.

+“It is just a question of the airlines increasing their flights,” the president said.
+“In the case of cargo traffice there has been more progress, the (old) Mexico City airport is saturated in cargo, as well.”

-The Felipe Angeles Mexico City airport reflects the contrasts and contradictions of López Obrador’s administration.
+The new Felipe Angeles Mexico City airport reflects the contrasts and contradictions of López Obrador’s administration.

 There is government austerity — his main campaign promise is fully on display in the rather bare-bones terminal — as well as his customary outsized reliance on the Mexican army.